Selling a house that has been damaged by fire is hard enough, but it gets even harder when homeowners make the following five common mistakes.

 - Comparing the house too much to similar houses in the area that have not suffered a fire.

 Unfortunately, because your home has been damaged by fire you are less likely to get what similar houses in the area are worth.
-It is important for you to accept this fact.
+You need to accept this fact.
 The truth is if you want to sell your fire-damaged house, you are likely going to have to do so at a reduced price.
-When it comes to fire-damaged houses, overpriced homes just do not sell well.
+When it comes to fire-damaged houses, overpriced homes do not sell well.

 Of course, you don’t want to go too far the other way and end up losing money that you could have made on the sale.
 There is a very fine line that must be carefully navigated to ensure the best possible sales price.